DeAsiaMcQueen/unit-converter/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 ## Contributing
 We welcome contributions from the community!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines.
+## Code of Conduct
+This project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
 ## Acknowledgments
 1. Open Exchange Rates provides to provide real-time currency exchange rates.
 2. Python Community: For maintaining libraries like tkinter and requests.